josefM23/autocomplete-module/tests/ManualTests.md

 **Expected Result:**
 - The homepage should load without any errors.
 - The following elements should be present:
-  - A header with the title "Welcome to the Home Page".
+  - A header with the title "Welcome to the Music Match application".
   - An input field for searching with the placeholder text "Start typing...".
   - An empty list element for suggestions.

 **Actual Result:**
-- The header "Welcome to the Home Page" was displayed correctly, above the input field as expected.
+- The header "Welcome to the Music Match application" was displayed correctly, above the input field as expected. (little bit to slow)
-- The layout was improved using a `<slot>` in the `home-view` to correctly place the `autocomplete` component below the header.
-- The elements are not centered vertically, but the header is correctly placed above the search field.
-- A `404` error for the favicon was previously detected, but this was fixed.
-- The message "Enjoy the app" was displayed (don't want it).

-**Changes Made:**
-- Added a `<slot>` in the `home-view` component to manage the placement of the autocomplete component relative to the header.
-- Ensured the `autocomplete` component is placed below the header, fixing the layout issue.
-- Fixed the favicon issue by adding a base64 data URL for a transparent placeholder favicon, avoiding the 404 error.
-- The message "Enjoy the app" was deleted.

-**Status:** Pass (layout, favicon issues resolved message deleted)
+**Status:** Pass

 ---